You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 @AI-Vision_v002

-And suddenly, then, he has disappeared in terms of his sentient.
-That kind of very literal understanding of the resurrection, doesn't that kind of limit us in the way in which we attempt to understand his presence in our church today?
-I think that's the drift in your question.
-I think the question of the resurrection you get into one of the most, and I think realistic, you get into one of the most problematic areas of this.
-Problematic not in the sense that it is a source of doubt for people whose faith is dependent on that, but rather than just recent difficulties. as do with a thousand difficulties, do not make one single doubt.
+That's something that he has disappeared in terms of ascension.
+That kind of very literal understanding of the resurrection doesn't that kind of limit us in the way in which we attempt to present his presence in our church today?
+I think that's a good question.
+When you make the question of the resurrection, you get into one of the most, and I think realistically, you get into one of the most problematic areas.
+Problematic, not in the sense that it is a source of doubt for people whose faith is inauthentic, but rather than it does present difficulties.
+As to the point of 3,000 difficulties, we did not make one single doubt.

 [05:35]